HL7/davinci-pas/input/pagecontent/usecases.md

 #### Scope of Work Flow
 In Scope

-1. Prior Auth for services/devices performed/supplied by the ordering provider
+1. Prior authorization for services/devices performed/supplied by the ordering provider
-2. Prior Auth for services/devices performed/supplied by a different provider where the ordering provider is required or permitted to request authorization for another entity to provide the services
+2. Prior authorization for services/devices performed/supplied by a different provider where the ordering provider is required or permitted to request authorization for another entity to provide the services
-3. Prior Auth for medications that are covered under a medical benefit
+3. Prior authorization for medications that are covered under a medical benefit
-4. Prior Auth is required for the rendering provider
+4. Prior authorization is required for the rendering provider

 Out Of Scope

-1. **SHOULD NOT** be used for any Medication that is covered under a prescription drug program benefit where Prior Auth is provided by another electronic exchange process (e.g. NCPCP SCRIPT)
+1. **SHOULD NOT** be used for any Medication that is covered under a pharmacy drug program benefit where prior authorization is provided by another electronic exchange process (e.g. NCPCP SCRIPT)

 #### Prior Authorization Process
 The prior authorization process from the EHR side consists of five steps: